HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 59: June 18, 2020

+**Today's Progress**: Continued work on the React Portfolio app.
+Worked on API calls and rendering data to the page using Axios.
+Also continued editing the Flask Portfolio project.

+**Thoughts:** It is great getting to the highlight of API data and React.

+**Link(s) to work:**  [Python 3 Playground](https://github.com/HajaSChilds/python3_playground)

 # Day 58: June 17, 2020

 **Today's Progress**: Worked on Python Code Exercises, built a small game where you choose your answers to decide your fate.
 Lesson 43.